javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 Let's unveil any magic and see what a class really is.
 That'll help in understanding many complex aspects.

-In JavaScript, a class is a kind of a function.
+In JavaScript, a class is a kind of function.

 Here, take a look: